-While there are plenty of things you can do to help improve your home’s heating efficiency, there are also some things you shouldn’t do.
+There are plenty of things you can do to help improve your home’s heating efficiency.
+However, there are also some things you shouldn’t do.
 One of the things you shouldn’t do is utilize a space heater to heat your home.

 Although a space heater can certainly make the area around you warm, it comes with a significant hit to efficiency.
-That’s because electricity is one of the least efficient ways to create heat, especially when doing so in a small package.
+That’s because electricity is one of the least efficient ways to create heat.
+And it gets harder when doing so in a small package.
 Therefore, if your furnace is working properly and you’re still cold, try putting on an extra layer before reaching for that little, inefficient box.

 Use Mother Nature as an Aid

 If you want some free heat this winter, use Mother Nature as an aid.
 By simply opening your curtains to let some sunshine in, you can dramatically reduce your heating needs during daylight hours.
-As the sunlight comes in, it’ll heat the interior surfaces in your home, which allows for ambient heating, much like a heated tile floor.
+As the sunlight comes in, it’ll heat the interior surfaces in your home.
+And much like a heated tile floor, this allows for ambient heating.

 On especially warm days, you can open some windows to allow the warm breezes to keep your home comfortable.
-Then, on colder days when it’s cloudy outside, you can keep your curtains shut to help prevent the heat that’s inside from escaping.
+Then, on colder days when it’s cloudy outside, you can keep your curtains shut.
+Keeping them shuts helps prevent the heat that’s inside from escaping.